vimcki/design-principles/Ready for Change.md

 ## Information

 Quality of code that is easy to change in the future.
+It means that code is:

+1. maintainable,
+1. easy to understand,
+1. easy to extend,
+1. easy to refactor.

+Focusing on this means that you try to minimise costs of future development.

 This is the most important quality.

 In [Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/) book there its called ETC: Easy to Change.